robinjuyal/saloncare/README.md

 ### Single Timezone Assumption (IST hardcoded)
 The JVM's default timezone is pinned to `Asia/Kolkata` at startup (see v3.0 in [Version History](#version-history) — this fixed a real ~5.5 hour display bug).
 This is correct and deliberate for an India-only app, but it means every `LocalDateTime.now()` call assumes IST.
 If this app ever serves users outside India, this becomes a real limitation to revisit — the fix then would be storing/transmitting timestamps as `Instant`/UTC with explicit timezone info rather than relying on the server's local wall-clock time.

+### No HTTPS on the Deployed Backend
+The current Azure VM deployment is plain HTTP with no domain (see Architecture → Infrastructure and Deployment Guide).
+This isn't just a generic "should have TLS" concern — Payment Flow's Path A (the Razorpay webhook) specifically requires a public HTTPS URL to function, so right now that path cannot work at all in production.
+Only Path B (the frontend's own verify call) can confirm a payment, and if the customer's browser closes or loses connection between Razorpay's success response and that verify call completing, there's currently no fallback — the booking stays `PENDING_PAYMENT` until `PaymentCleanupScheduler` cancels it 20 minutes later, even though the customer may have actually paid.
+Fixing this is a matter of putting a reverse proxy + TLS cert in front of the VM (see Deployment Guide) — not a code change — but it's a real gap in the current live deployment, not a theoretical one.

+### Per-Entry Wait Estimates Are Frozen, Not Live (v4.0 trade-off)
+As of v4.0, a customer's individual `estimatedStartTime` is set once when they join the queue and never recalculated afterward — this was a deliberate fix for the no-show timer (see [Version History](#version-history)), since recalculating it live meant an online booking's promised slot could get silently pulled earlier and then falsely flagged as overdue.
+The trade-off: a customer waiting behind others no longer sees their own estimate improve if people ahead of them finish early or get cancelled — their displayed time is exactly what they were told when they joined, full stop.
+The salon-wide "if I joined right now" estimate (`GET /wait-time`, shown to prospective customers before joining) is unaffected and still fully live.
+If dynamic per-entry ETA updates are wanted back without reintroducing the no-show bug, that needs two separate fields — a freely-recalculating display estimate, and a frozen promise the no-show check uses — not built, since nobody's asked for it yet.

 ### Chairs Capped at 2
 The queue math and barber dashboard now correctly handle up to 2 active chairs (see [Version History](#version-history) for how).
 Salons with 3+ chairs are not yet supported — the wait-time simulation would need only a constant changed to extend further, but the shared-device UI and the "any free chair vs. request a specific stylist" question haven't been designed for that case.
 Deliberately deferred until a real 3+ chair salon needs it.